nunb/clojure-tpch-postgres/README.md

 # jdbc

-A Clojure library designed to automate testing of POSTGRES using tables and queries laid down by TPC-H specification.
+A Clojure application written to automate testing of POSTGRES using tables and queries laid down by TPC-H specification.

 ## Usage